victor99pekk/ML_4_MAXCUT/Experiment.md

 Link to experiment report: https://www.overleaf.com/project/683f1e355a717aa8e1eac98f

 ## Test Data
-We will try different different maximum cut algorithms on different sized graphs where the size ranges from 5 to 100.
-Every graph will be represented by an adjacency matrix where every entry will have 25% chance of being a 1, and 25% or being a 0.
-The graph size will take on the values $$sizes = \{5, 10, 20, 30, 50, 70, 100\}$$

-There will be 1000 different graphs of each size.
+we will try on different type of graphs

+### planted solutions
+3 graphs, of sizes 10, 30, 50, for both graphs that contain planted solutions

 ### Path to test Data
 `data/test/n=x` where $x \in sizes$ and $y \in [0, 99]$